 The photographer is reflecting on the past few years in which he has participated in and photographed the ongoing protests that have happened in Poland.
 Since 2015, the Polish people have taken to the streets to protest changes in abortion laws, climate change, the politicization of the judiciary, LGBTQ+ rights and, most recently, humanitarian crisis at the Poland-Belarus border.

 “These issues aren’t isolated.
 They are related.
 There are so many truths and narratives coexisting these days.
 We live in a very divisive and divided time,” he says, speaking before a war broke out on Poland’s border, with Russia’s invasion of Ukraine.
 “It’s no longer possible to keep any distance from what is going on.
 We are now participants and activists; demonstrated through our actions.”

-"It’s not just about creating a counter-narrative, it’s about actually helping.
-I want to be an ally and a supporter.
-My privilege means I have an obligation to act."
+"It’s not just about creating a counter-narrative, it’s about actually helping. "

 - Rafal Milach